Ryan Giggi

 Overview

-Ryan Giggi is an Associate in Freeman Mathis & Gary’s Boston and Hartford offices.
-His focus is in Labor & Employment, Professional Liability and business disputes.
+Ryan Giggi is an Associate at Freeman Mathis & Gary, LLP and is located in the Boston and Hartford offices.
+He focuses his practice on labor and employment, professional liability and business disputes.

-Ryan attended Johns Hopkins University (class of 2014) and Boston University School of Law (class of 2021), where he served as a Notes Editor on the Boston University Law Review.
-Since joining FMG, Ryan has focused his practice in defending employers in various discrimination, retaliation, and wage & hour claims, and defending accountants, attorneys, architects, and engineers in professional malpractice claims, and representing businesses and individuals in complex contractual disputes, securities claims, and commercial disputes.
-Ryan also has significant experience prosecuting and defending unfair business practice claims and defending general liability claims.
+Mr. Giggi defends employers in discrimination, retaliation and wage and hour claims.
+He also defends accountants, attorneys, architects and engineers in professional malpractice claims, and represents businesses and individuals in complex contractual disputes, securities claims and commercial disputes.
+He has significant experience prosecuting and defending unfair business practice claims and defending general liability claims.
+His representative matters include securing the dismissal of a third-party claim brought against an accountant.

 Bar Admissions